November 2020

 Pre-Anesthesia Evaluation

-When should the pre-anesthesia evaluation be performed?
+Timing of the pre-anesthesia evaluation

-Who can perform the pre-anesthesia evaluation?
+Providers who can perform the pre-anesthesia evaluation

 Although the pre-anesthesia evaluation may include a review of medical history and medical information collected by non-anesthesia clinicians, the ability to assess the risks of anesthesia care, develop an anesthesia plan to provide the most appropriate care for the patient, and communicate the risks and the plan is an essential part of anesthesia training.
-The Centers for Medicare & Medicaid Services (CMS) recognize this fact in federal regulations: “Only individuals qualified to administer anesthesia can perform the elements of a preoperative anesthesia evaluation as described above and this evaluation cannot be delegated to others” [CFR 482.52(b)(1)].
+The Centers for Medicare & Medicaid Services (CMS) recognizes this fact in federal regulations: “Only individuals qualified to administer anesthesia can perform the elements of a preoperative anesthesia evaluation as described above and this evaluation cannot be delegated to others” [CFR 482.52(b)(1)].

 Pre-Operative or Pre-Procedural History and Physical Examination